 - International Capital Markets and Corporate Law

 Students with an interest in transnational mergers and acquisitions and investments may be particularly interested in this pathway of study.
-Students can select from the following courses with a cross border focus: Securities Regulation and Transnational Capital Market, Banking Regulation and Banking Law, Transnational Mergers and Acquisitions, Foreign Investment Law, and Transnational Corporate Finance.
+Students can select from the following courses with a cross border focus: Securities Regulation and Transnational Capital Markets, Banking Regulation and Banking Law, Transnational Mergers and Acquisitions, Foreign Investment Law, and Transnational Corporate Finance.